-New Zealand retailers can sign up for a OneMusic collective ‘hospitality’ licence administered by APRA (on behalf of songwriters) and Recorded Music NZ (on behalf of the record companies and artists).
+New Zealand businesses and organisations can sign up for a OneMusic licence, which covers the rights of both APRA (who represent songwriters and music publishers) and Recorded Music NZ (who represent record companies and artists).
 For more information see the OneMusic website.

 You'll also need permission from the performers (often called a release) if you want to record the event.
 You should also inform your guests if audience images will be taken to avoid privacy law disputes.
 Typically, event organisers will include a filming or photography notice on the invitation or entry ticket.

 Moving images - including feature films, documentaries, short films, home videos, animated films, television programmes and commercials - are protected as “films” under the Copyright Act 1994.

 Films generally incorporate a set of separate copyrights, including copyright in the screenplay, visual images and soundtrack.

 Film producers need to ensure they have clearance to use any third party copyright works included in their film.

 You may also find the New Zealand Film Commission website useful.